Skip to content

 184. Whistleblowing procedure?

-The company has its own helpline to anonymously report unethical conduct and reports how whistleblowers are protected.
+The company has its own helpline to anonymously report unethical conduct and report how whistleblowers are protected.

 • Y